AseelAlanazi/PhishEagle/README.md

 <h3>🚀 Project Summary</h3>
 <p>We have developed a “PhishEagle” phishing detection system using a
 <strong>random forest (RF) mode</strong>.<br>
-The model has been trained on significant Mendeley datasets_2020 ,and has demonstrated considerable advantages in accurately detecting phishing attempts.<br>
+The model has been trained on significant<strong> Mendeley datasets_2020 </strong>,and has demonstrated considerable advantages in accurately detecting phishing attempts.<br>
 By analysing the critical features of the site's URL, the system can distinguish between legitimate and malicious sites.<br>
-Our comprehensive evaluation showed a high 99.4% accuracy and makes it a reliable tool for phishing detection.
+Our comprehensive evaluation showed a <strong>high 99.4% accuracy </strong>and makes it a reliable tool for phishing detection.
-<br>We have integrated “PhishEagle” into Chrome's web extension, allowing real-time detection and
+<br>We have integrated <strong>“PhishEagle” into Chrome's web extension</strong> ,allowing real-time detection and
 improving user protection</p>

 <h4>To Run the program:</h4>